stesi/account-financial-reporting/account_financial_report/README.rst

 It means the first interval is from 0 to 15, the second from 16 to 30, and the third is 61+.

-Go on 'Invoicing' -> 'Reports' -> 'OCA accounting reports' -> 'Aged Partner Balance'
+Go on 'Invoicing' -> 'Reporting' -> 'OCA accounting reports' -> 'Aged Partner Balance'

 When wizard is open, you need to select your interval configuration and